dbos-inc/dbos-docs/docs/python/programming-guide.md

 dbos init
 ```

-## 1. Serving HTTP Requests
+## 1. Scaffolding

-Let's first use [FastAPI](https://fastapi.tiangolo.com/) to implement a simple HTTP endpoint to greet friends.
+Let's first create a simple FastAPI app with an HTTP endpoint to greet friends.
 In your app folder, change the file `main.py` to contain only the following:

 ```python
 from dbos import DBOS